khourhin/MassSpec_parser/README.md

   * -i INPUT, --inputs INPUT

-  CSV file of MS results.
+  CSV file of MS results (more than one can be given).
 One csv at least is required.

   * -d DBBLAST, --dbBlast DBBLAST